Cambridge: Governance

-Local government

-Cambridge is a non-metropolitan district – one of six districts within the county of Cambridgeshire – and is administered by Cambridge City Council.
+There are two main tiers of local government covering Cambridge, at district and county level: Cambridge City Council and Cambridgeshire County Council.
+Since 2017, both authorities have been members of the Cambridgeshire and Peterborough Combined Authority.
+The leader of the city council is the city's representative on the combined authority, which is led by the directly-elected Mayor of Cambridgeshire and Peterborough.
 The district covers most of the city's urban area, although some suburbs extend into the surrounding South Cambridgeshire district.
 The city council's headquarters are in the Guildhall, a large building in the market square.
-Cambridge was granted a Royal Charter by King John in 1207, which permitted the appointment of a mayor, although the first recorded mayor, Harvey FitzEustace, served in 1213.
-City councillors now elect a mayor annually.

-For electoral purposes the city is divided into 14 wards: Abbey, Arbury, Castle, Cherry Hinton, Coleridge, East Chesterton, King's Hedges, Market, Newnham, Petersfield, Queen Edith's, Romsey, Trumpington, and West Chesterton.
-At the 2019 election, Labour retained its majority.

-Each of the 14 wards also elects councillors to Cambridgeshire County Council, which is responsible for services including school education, social care and highways.

-Since 2017, Cambridge has also been within the area of the Cambridgeshire and Peterborough Combined Authority, which is led by a directly elected Mayor.
-The city is represented on the authority by the leader of the City Council.

 Westminster

 The parliamentary constituency of Cambridge covers most of the city; Daniel Zeichner (Labour) has represented the seat since the 2015 general election.
 The seat was generally held by the Conservatives until it was won by Labour in 1992, then taken by the Liberal Democrats in 2005 and 2010, before returning to Labour in 2015.
-A southern area of the city, Queen Edith's ward, falls within the South Cambridgeshire constituency, whose MP is Anthony Browne (Conservative), first elected in 2019.
+A southern area of the city, Queen Edith's ward and Cherry Hinton ward, falls within the South Cambridgeshire constituency, whose MP is Pippa Heylings (Lib Dems), first elected in 2024.

 The University of Cambridge formerly had two seats in the House of Commons; Sir Isaac Newton was one of the most notable MPs.
 The Cambridge University constituency was abolished under 1948 legislation, and ceased at the dissolution of Parliament for the 1950 general election, along with the other university constituencies.

+Administrative history

+Cambridge was an ancient borough.
+Its earliest known municipal charter was issued by Henry I in the early 12th century.
+A subsequent charter from King John in 1207 permitted the appointment of a mayor; the first recorded mayor, Harvey FitzEustace, served in 1213.
+Until the 20th century, the borough covered the same area as Cambridge's fourteen ancient parishes.
+The borough did not include Cambridge Castle, which was in the neighbouring parish of Chesterton.

+The borough was reformed to become a municipal borough in 1836 under the Municipal Corporations Act 1835.
+The borough's responsibilities were primarily judicial and regulatory rather than providing public services or infrastructure.
+A separate body of improvement commissioners was established in 1788 to maintain the city's streets, and the commissioners were gradually given other local government functions relating to sewers and public health.
+The commissioners were abolished in 1889 and their functions taken on by the borough council.